Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    "403","You don't have permission to access this subreddit."
    "404","* You specified the name of a special subreddit: `all`, `popular`, `friends`, `mod`.

-   * The subreddit name specified contains invalid characters.
+   * The subreddit name specified was too long or contained invalid characters.
 This will return a 'page not found' HTML document."

 .. seealso:: `<https://www.reddit.com/dev/api/#GET_r_{subreddit}_about>`_